pingcap/docs-cn/dev/reference/mysql-compatibility.md

 Currently TiDB Server advertises itself as MySQL 5.7 and works with most MySQL database tools such as PHPMyAdmin, Navicat, MySQL Workbench, mysqldump, and mydumper/myloader.

 However, TiDB does not support some of MySQL features or behaves differently from MySQL because these features cannot be easily implemented in a distributed system.
 For some MySQL syntax, TiDB can parse but does not process it.
-For example, `Engine` in the `CREATE TABLE` statement can be parsed but is ignored.
+For example, the `ENGINE` table option in the `CREATE TABLE` statement can be parsed but is ignored.

 > **Note:**
 >